UlrichIvan/simple_authentication_with_microsoft_graph_Api/readMe.md

 - First you need to click on `app registers` in the left sidebar.

-- After it select the application that we want to set permissions, in our case it is `web_app`.
+- After, select the application that we want to set permissions, in our case it is `web_app`.

 - In front of you,click on `Add permision`